 Cilantro-lime crab salad served on paprika toasts is a easy and elegant appetizer recipe, featuring fresh crabmeat tossed in a light and creamy dressing.

 Crabmeat can make some stunning party appetizers, but boy it is not cheap.
-Living in Maryland, I'm lucky enough to have access to beautiful local blue crab meat almost year-round.
+When I'm in Maryland, I'm lucky enough to have access to beautiful local blue crab meat almost year-round.
 Every now and then I splurge and buy some to make this elegant Cilantro-Lime Crab Salad with Paprika Toasts.
 I never regret it, as these little toasts are both pretty and delicious, and 8 oz. of crabmeat really stretches a long way.

 - Crabmeat: if you want to really splurge, you can go with jumbo lump crabmeat.
 Just make sure you stir gently when adding the crabmeat to the sauce, as you don't want to break up those big clumps of crab.
 (If you do, you might as well have saved yourself some money and bought lump crabmeat instead.)
-I would, however, recommend lump over the more inexpensive claw meat or backfin crab meat—this recipe really showcases the crab meat with just a few ingredients, so the quality of the crab does come through.
+I would, however, recommend lump over the more inexpensive claw meat or backfin crab meat—this crab salad recipe really showcases the crab meat with just a few ingredients, so the quality of the crab does come through.

 - Paprika: I love the color and slight flavor that the paprika adds to these buttered toasts.
 You can use smoked paprika as well, which gives the toasts a little extra smoky kick.
 Or replace with a little cayenne pepper to add heat.

-Cilantro-Lime Crab Salad with Paprika Toasts
+Cilantro-Lime Crab Salad

 - 8 slices white bread